cugos/cugos.github.com/meetings/_posts/2015-08-19-cugos_monthly.markdown

 Luke is part of a group that's working to help those voices be heard.
 Information transparency and open data enables the project to map these stories.
 The project involves a lot of outreach to involve the local communities.

+THe project is all open source and they are looking for contributors!
+The map displays the status of the river restoration project, the original river path, community reports, local dialogue.The have an incredible demo at [heyduwamish.org](http://heyduwamish.org)

 *Watch for live updates during the meeting.*